gvwilson/thirdbit/src/fiction/santas/index.md

 but he'd heard stories.
 A richly-patterned carpet in the hall that looked like it might still be able to fly: check.
 A set of gargoyle coathooks: check.
-A sitting room filled with a riot of greenery and a mis-matched pair of overstuffed chairs: check.
+A sitting room filled with a riot of greenery, a reindeer rocking horse to give small children something to fight over, and a mis-matched pair of overstuffed chairs: check.
 Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren,